fwcd/d2/README.md

 Make sure to have `kubectl` + `helm` installed and connected to a Kubernetes cluster.
 The cluster should have a persistent volume available.

 > In a local cluster (where persistent volumes generally aren't provisioned automatically), you may find the `d2-local-storage` chart useful, which registers a persistent volume.
-To use it, make sure that `./local/k8s` exists, then run `helm upgrade --install d2-local-storage Helm/d2-local-storage`.
+To use it, create a folder such as `./local/k8s` and run `helm upgrade --install --set storage.hostPath=$PWD/local/k8s d2-local-storage Helm/d2-local-storage`.

 You can now upgrade/install D2 to the cluster using `helm upgrade --install d2 Helm/d2`.